o1-labs/proof-systems/book/src/snarky/vars.md

 assert_eq(x, one);
 ```

-In general, a circuit variable only gets constrained by an assertion call like `assert` or `assert_equals`.

 ### Non-constants

 Right after being created, a `CVar` is not constrained yet, and needs to be constrained by the application.